jakebathman/tailwindcss-uk-docs/source/docs/configuration.blade.md

 ### Scaffolding the entire default configuration

-For most users we encourage you to keep your config file as minimal as possible, and only specify the things you want to customize.
+For most users we encourage you to keep your config file as minimal as possible, and only specify the things you want to customise.

 If you'd rather scaffold a complete configuration file that includes all of Tailwind's default configuration, use the `--full` option: